DiNitride/GAFBot/README.md

 # GAFBot
-## A Discord Server bot for the GAF Gaming Community, however can be used on other servers.
+## A Discord Server bot for the GAF Gaming Community

 ###### About
 GAF Bot was originally written as a bot just for the GAF Gaming Community, however the bot can be used on other servers